 The Romulan language is written in a font inspired by old LED displays.

-What’s your favorite of the Star Trek languages?
+What’s your favourite of the Star Trek languages?
 Let us know in the comments!